YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/types.rst

 Super class of all classes that represents containers in YANG.
 YANG lists are represented as ``std::vector`` of Entity objects, with support for hanging a parent

-    .. cpp:member:: YOperation operation
+    .. cpp:member:: YFilter filter

-        Optional attribute of the Entity class which can be set to perform various :cpp:class:`operations<YOperation>`
+        Optional attribute of the Entity class which can be set to perform various :cpp:class:`filtering<YFilter>`

 YANG container and list